ZeroOne3010/yetanotherhueapi/README.md

 contains methods for getting temperature sensors, presence sensors (i.e. motion sensors and geofence sensors), daylight sensors, and ambient light sensors.

-Including the library with Maven
+Including the library using Maven or Gradle
 --------------------------------

-Add the following dependency to your pom.xml file:
+Add the following dependency to your pom.xml file if you are using Maven:

 ```xml
 <dependency>